 The 2019 European Parliament elections in brief

 With a total of 751 Members of the European Parliament (MEPs) representing people from 28 member states, the EU faces many different challenges across key topics such as migration, terrorism and climate change, and the votes will be affected by issues ranging from the economy – public finances and youth unemployment, for example – to data privacy.
 In the forthcoming European Parliament election in May 2019, each eligible voter across Europe gets the chance to choose the 751 members that will represent them in the European Parliament until 2024.

 Five years ago, the average voting turnout in the EU was only 42.6%, though the European Union is actively promoting the upcoming vote.
-At the same time, the United Kingdom’s messy divorce from the EU is boosting approval ratings of the EU itself, suggesting that EU citizens are more engaged than ever before with the politics of the continent.
+At the same time, the United Kingdom’s messy divorce from the EU and its looming financial consequences are boosting approval ratings of the EU itself, suggesting that EU citizens are more engaged than ever before with the politics of the continent.

 When and where to vote in the 2019 European elections

 If you are a citizen of an EU country, it is your right to vote (and stand as a candidate!) in the European Parliament elections, held from 23–26 May 2019.

 While the procedure to register to vote varies by country, here are some key points that apply across the whole of the European Union: